 - Try your hand at ‘noodling‘!
-Noodling is the name for fossicking for opals!
+Noodling is how you fossick for opals!

 - Play Night Golf on the only ‘grassless’ course in Australia.

 - Take an tour.
-See a ‘dugout’ home (some are more like mansions), underground churches, 4 star hotels and art galleries.
+See a ‘dugout’ home (some are more like mansions) and underground churches, 4 star hotels and art galleries.
 Take a DIY tour through the historic Old Timers Mine which was hand dug in 1916.